Michaelcraun/MCXMLParser/README.md

 ```

 `MCXMLParser` also handles XML attributes and values on all instances of `MCXMLElement`.
 Attributes and values can be added directly in the initializer of `MCXMLElement` or constructed and added later.
 Values for both `MCXMLElement` and `MCXMLAttribute` instances are handled intelligently and automatically type-casted into an appropriate type.
 For example, if the a child of the XML you are parsing has attributes of `foo="5" bar="true"`, these values will be automatically type-cated into an Int and Bool, respectively.

+As of v0.0.2, you can also add attributes to an instance of `MCXMLElement` in the form of a Swift `Dictionary`!
+For an exmple of this, please see the documentation.

 ```swift
 import MCXMLParser